 Welcome to Belvo's API Reference documentation!
-We're always hard at work to improve the experience for our developers - because we all know you want to get things working as quickly and smoothly as possible.
+We're always working hard to improve the experience for our developers - because we all know you want to get things working as quickly and smoothly as possible.

 If you would like to download our API reference specification file, just click on the format you prefer: